Fire and rescue services

 The political situation is volatile.

-On-the-spot demonstrations and other ongoing unrest is likely.
-Violent incidents and military responses are possible.
+On-the-spot demonstrations and other ongoing unrest are a risk.
+Violent incidents, arbitrary arrest or detention, and military responses are possible.

-Roads and highways are often blocked during demonstrations, causing disruption in public transport systems.
+Roads and highways are often blocked during demonstrations, disrupting public transport systems.

 National strikes can be called at short notice, often causing disruptions to:

-Shortages of basic items and long lines at grocery stores have led to:
+Shortages of basic items and long lines at grocery stores have previously led to:

 If, despite our advice, you travel to Venezuela: